 There are many benefits in using a Gantt chart to free online project management software that helps you manage all the tasks involved in your projects.
 Here’s how you can use Gantt charts to your advantage so you stay on track:

 - Include project milestones in your Gantt chart.
 As the project manager, it’s important to stay on top of your project’s timeline and note key project milestones.
-While some project milestones won’t require as much work as other tasks on your project schedule, those that do should be included and given their own Gantt chart line for easy tracking and management.
+Even if some milestones are less demanding than other tasks, dedicate a separate Gantt chart line to those that require more attention.

 3 methods for creating a Gantt chart for project management